 - THEN our dishwasher broke and since we got it less than a year ago, they're giving us a free replacement!
 If we were getting a new one, we may as well replace all our appliances that were also falling apart, so they can all match.

 - Since we were getting new appliances, we figured we may as well get our stove switched over to gas.
 (Which we should've done when we built our house, and Kent said so, but nooooo, I thought I wanted the flat cooktop electric kind so it was easy to clean.
-Dumb dumb dumb of me — I hate cooking with electric and the flattop is NOT easy to clean anyway, it's a pain, so was always dirty anyway.)
+Dumb dumb dumb of me — I hate cooking with electric and the flattop is NOT easy to clean after all, it's a huge pain, so was always dirty anyway.)